Data protection and privacy

 Accessing personal data

 You can ask to see what information the Council holds about you by making a subject access request using the Subject Access Request Form (Word document).
+This includes people who have been involved with our social care services who wish to understand more about their past.

 To support your application you will need to provide two forms of evidence confirming your identity (i.e. photo driving licence or passport) and your address (i.e. utility bill or bank / building society letter).